 Tips for Finding a Back to School Job

-You want to talk to the decision-makers.
-But, make sure you stand out for the right reasons.
-Go in dressed professionally with copies of your resume and be sure you go during non-peak times.
-For restaurants and retail, I recommend going between 2 - 4 p.m. on weekdays.
+Ask for the hiring manager and if they aren’t there, come back when they are.
+When you get a chance to talk to the decision-makers, make sure you stand out for the right reasons.
+Go in dressed professionally with copies of your resume and visit during non-peak times.
+For restaurants and retail, try going between 2 and 4 p.m. on weekdays.
 Who knows, you may get an interview on the spot!